jiangxf0929/Yolo_pruning-CRNN/README.md

 # Yolo_pruning-CRNN
  text detection on video
 # detect-ocr-output.py
- output texts from data/sample/
-# detect-ocr-answer.py
- answer the questions from questions.txt
+ detect texts in iamges or videos from data/sample/ answer the questions from questions.txt